Medowhill/pl_articles/en/17/index.md

 To get the result of a function application, the function body must be evaluated.
 Big-step semantics requires a single rule to include the evaluation of the function body.
 On the other hand, small-step semantics differs from that.
 Adding the evaluation of the function body to the computation stack is enough.

 The only remaining case is the evaluation of an expression.
 If an expression is either an integer, an identifier, or a function, its value is direct.
-A rule must push the value into the value stack.
+Each rule must push the value into the value stack.

 \[\sigma\vdash n::k\ ||\ s\rightarrow k\ ||\ n::s\]